About ESU Department of HPER

 Drs.
 Mehrhof, Worrell, and Brewer enjoy everything HPER has to offer

 Emporia State Teachers College is one of the top four Schools of Education in the United States.
-The HPER Department is a part of the Teachers College and prides itself in maintaining quality undergraduate and graduate programs that are offed both on campus and online.
+The HPER Department is a part of the Teachers College and prides itself in maintaining quality undergraduate and graduate programs that are offered both on campus and online.